Skip to main content

 The Penthouse, Inspiration

-Whereas the parlor room was to display a social reputation and level of wealth, these rooms were intended as a performance of global awareness to a point, though they lacked much if any grounding in the realities of Eastern culture.
+Whereas the parlor room was to display a social reputation and level of wealth, these rooms were intended as a performance of global awareness, to a point, though they lacked much, if any, grounding in the realities of Eastern culture.

 <a href="/omeka/items/browse?advanced%5B0%5D%5Belement_id%5D=50&advanced%5B0%5D%5Btype%5D=is+exactly&advanced%5B0%5D%5Bterms%5D=Queen+Mary%E2%80%99s+Chinese+Chippendale+Room%2C+1927%0D%0AOil%2C+Richard+Jack%0D%0AResearch+Online%2C+UK%3B+ACD+Sept.+2025">Queen Mary’s Chinese Chippendale Room, 1927<br />